GiovanniBarnaba/AGs_News_Classification_/README.md

-# AGs_News_Classification_
+# Text Mining: AGs_News_Classification_

-AG's news Topic Classification dataset is constructed by choosing 4 largest classes from the original corpus composed of 1 milion articles.
-Each class contains 30000 training samples and 1900 testing samples summing to a total number of training sample of 120000 and testing sample of 7600.
-The main purposes of our analysis are:

-Through the Topic Modelling methods, we constructed class clusters to compare them to the true categories that we have.
+The main purposes of our analysis are: The construction of class clusters to compare them to the true categories that we have, through the two main Topic Modelling methods: LDA and NMF

-Use one Neural Network model to classify the data.
+Use one Neural Network model to classify the articles into different categories.
+In particular after trying several RNN models, we selected the two models (GRU and Lstm) whose prediction power and accuracy were better.

 Use a Transformer based\Language Model model to classify the data.
+In particular we used BERT which bring us to obtain slightly better classification than before.